SajidAbdullah729/SajidAbdullah729/README.md

 **Experience of University life:**

-* Built multiple academic group projects**.
+* Built multiple academic group projects.
-* Experienced in **Machine Learning and Deep Learning Models** for my undergraduate thesis.
+* Experienced in Machine Learning and Deep Learning Models for my undergraduate thesis.
 * Experienced in **Problem setting, testing, judging and organizing** for programming contests.